František Erben: Gymnastics career

+At the 1900 Paris Summer Olympics in the Men's Gymnastics Individual All-Around standings, Erben finished in a 3-way tie for 32nd place with 2 French gymnasts.
+This was the 2nd-highest 3-way tie (among several) in the competition, after the highest 3-way tie, for 23rd place, which consisted of a Swiss gymnast with 2 French gymnasts.

+Post-gymnastics career

 In addition to his competitive sporting career, Erben was also a very respected and highly sought-after instructor.
 Against other competing applicants from other countries and systems, such as Germany and Sweden, Erben was chosen by the Russian Government to be a gymnastics teacher at their military academies and "in 1909...was designated teacher of gymnastics at the military academy in Petrograd...Russia.".
-Previously, Česká Obec Sokolská, or COS (Czech Sokol Organization) hired him as a traveling instructor for their organization.
+Previously, Czech Sokol Organisation hired him as a traveling instructor for their organization.
 During World War I, he joined the Czechoslovak Legion and returned to Czechoslovakia after the war.
-In May 1925, Erben, described as a "teacher [who] had no equal" was hired as the Director of Sokol instructor schools, concurrent with the opening of Palác Michny z Vacínova (Michna Palace from Vacínov), more currently and simply known as Tyršův dům (Tyrš House).
+In May 1925, Erben, described as a "teacher [who] had no equal" was hired as the Director of Sokol instructor schools, concurrent with the opening of the Tyršův dům complex (Tyrš House), in the old Michna Palace.

-On page 133 of the official report for the 1900 Paris Olympics, Erben was apparently erroneously listed as being from "Zirkow", rathern than the Zizkov section of Prague.
-(As competitors in this event were identified in the Official Olympic Report by surname only, a book published in 1998 further detailing the results of all competitors at these 1900 Olympics helps confirm, on page 262 of that book, that this was, indeed, František Erben of Bohemia.)
-Zirkow is a municipality on the German island of Rügen, which is the Northeastern-most landmass in Germany, located just off the coast of the Northeastern-most state of Mecklenburg - Western Pomerania.
-At those 1900 Paris Summer Olympics in the Men's Gymnastics Individual All-Around standings, Erben finished in a 3-way tie for 32nd place with 2 French gymnasts.
-This was the 2nd-highest 3-way tie (among several) in the competition, after the highest 3-way tie, for 23rd place, which consisted of a Swiss gymnast with 2 French gymnasts.

 Despite having suffered several strokes later in life, and being 67 years old, Erben, an active member of Sokol organization, was executed by Nazi Germans at the Kobylisy Shooting Range in Prague, following the assassination of Reinhard Heydrich by the members of Czech resistance.

+From page 402 of the commemorative publication for the VIth 1912 Prague Sokol Slet, Erben is identified as the Chief for the Russians.
+The original caption in Czech translates to "The Presidium of the Russian Falconry Union.
+In the middle: Sultan Krym-Giray, Mayor Gizhitsky and Chief Erben".
+Giray, Gizhitsky and Erben are, left to right, the center 3 seated in the front row.